What is Text Neck?

-“Text neck” is used to describe neck pain and damage caused by looking down at your mobile, tablet, or other wireless device.
-It is characterized by having one’s head forward, shoulders rounded and back slumped.
+The term “Text neck” refers to neck pain and damage caused by looking down at your phone, tablet, or other wireless device.
+It is distinguished by a forward head, rounded shoulders, and a slumped back.

-We spend approximately five hours a day looking at our phones (Don’t believe us?
-Quickly check your settings on your phone), and even more so with us staying home more given the pandemic.
+We spend about five hours per day looking at our phones (don’t believe us?
+Check your phone’s settings right away), and this is especially true given the pandemic.

-Your head weighs 5kg, and every inch tilted forward doubles the weight your neck carries
+Your head weighs 5kg, and each inch tilted forward doubles the weight carried by your neck.

-Here’s what text neck does to you – it compresses and tightens the muscle, tendon, and ligament structures in front of the neck, while lengthening the muscles, tendon and ligament structures behind the back.
-Our heads weigh about 5kg (the size of a bowling ball).
-The seemingly innocent tilt of your head exponentially increases the weight your neck carries.
-Over time, the extra strain really adds up!
+Text neck compresses and tightens the muscles, tendon, and ligament structures in front of the neck while lengthening the muscles, tendon, and ligament structures behind the back.
+Our heads weigh approximately 5kg (the size of a bowling ball).
+The weight carried by your neck is increased exponentially by the seemingly innocuous tilt of your head.
+The extra strain adds up over time!

-Of course, the solution isn’t to ditch our devices and go into seclusion.
-Instead, what we should do is to make sure we exercise right, and practice good habits to prevent the aches and pains that result from text neck.
+Of course, abandoning our devices and retreating into seclusion is not the solution.
+Instead, we should ensure that we exercise regularly and practice good habits to avoid the aches and pains caused by text neck.

 We’ve put together some exercises to reduce neck pain and shoulder tension here.

-Ultimately, what’s more, important is for us to make fundamental changes to our habits, to prevent text neck from taking over.
+What’s more important, in the end, is that we make fundamental changes to our habits in order to prevent text neck from taking over.
 Here’s how:

-- Change how you hold your phone – hold your phone/device at eye level as much as possible
+- Change the way you hold your phone – try to keep it at eye level as much as possible.

-- Take frequent breaks from your phone or your laptop – an easy mnemonic is the 30:30 rule, breaking for 30 seconds every 30 minutes
+- Take frequent breaks from your phone or laptop – a simple mnemonic is the 30:30 rule, which states that you should take a 30 second break every 30 minutes.

 - Set up your workstation ergonomically

-- Make an effort to stay in a neutral position – your ears should be aligned with your shoulders (do a quick check now to see if this is so!)
+- Make an effort to maintain a neutral position – your ears should be aligned with your shoulders